47664654/sql-data-warehouse-project/README.md

 Hi!
 I’m **Amine Bouraoui**, an aspiring Data Analyst and Engineer.
 This project is part of my professional portfolio to demonstrate skills in data architecture, SQL development, and analytical problem-solving.

-Let’s connect on LinkedIn: [linkedin.com/in/your-profile](https://linkedin.com/in/your-profile) Or check out more of my work on GitHub: [github.com/your-username](https://github.com/your-username)
+Let’s connect on LinkedIn: [linkedin](https://www.linkedin.com/in/amine-bouraoui-4b103631b/) Or check out more of my work on GitHub: [github](https://github.com/47664654)

 ---

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://github.com/47664654/sql-data-warehouse-project/blob/main/LICENSE).
 You are free to use, modify, and share it with proper attribution.

 ---